Desert Financial Credit Union

 Desert Financial Credit Union is a credit union based in Phoenix, Arizona, that operates over 50 branches and ATMs throughout Coconino, Gila, Maricopa, Pinal, and Yavapai counties and statewide in Arizona.
 Desert Financial remains federally insured by the NCUA (National Credit Union Administration) and in addition will be regulated by the Arizona Department of Financial Institutions, which regulates state-chartered credit unions in Arizona.
-Desert Financial is the largest local credit union in Arizona, managing nearly $9 billion in assets as of 2025, with nearly 500,000 members.
+Desert Financial is the largest local credit union in Arizona, managing over $9 billion in assets as of 2026, with over 500,000 members.

 History

 Desert Financial was originally named Arizona Educational Association (A.E.A.) #1 Federal Credit Union and was chartered in 1939 to serve the financial needs of area teachers.
 In 1972, the credit union rebranded to Desert Schools Federal Credit Union (following a brief existence as Desert School Employees Federal Credit Union) to better define its niche market.
 In 1996, they expanded their charter to serve three counties in Arizona and disregarded vocation as a membership qualifier.
 In 2020, Desert Financial became a statewide charter.

 In 2018, the Desert Schools Federal Credit Union was renamed Desert Financial Credit Union, in order to address misconceptions that it still only served members of the education community.
 The rebranding was promoted during a commercial aired locally during Super Bowl LII, featuring Phoenix native Alice Cooper and playing upon his band's 1972 song "School's Out".

 The Desert Financial Headquarters in Phoenix.